Profile Anonymization

 Save your selections so that you can use them when anonymizing profiles, as explained next.

-In all cases, type at least 3 characters in the field.
+In all cases, type at least 3 characters in the Search field.

-- Email – Type at least three letters.
-(Letters in the Search box means the search will be on email.)
-Example: Searching on "Jon" might return both Jonathan Smith and Cynthia Jones
+Example: Searching on "Jon" might return both Jonathan Smith and Cynthia Jones.

 The matching records are listed, with the following columns: PkProfileId, First Name, Last Name, Email, Phone, Organization, Action